Chemaclass/chemaclass.com/content/blog/2020-08-17-testing-effectively-legacy-code.md

 > A characterization test describes the actual behavior of an existing piece of software, and therefore protects existing
 > behavior of legacy code against unintended changes via automated testing.
 This term was coined by [Michael Feathers](/readings/working-effectively-with-legacy-code/).

-They enable and provide a safety net for extending and refactoring code that does not have adequate unit tests.
+They enable and provide a safety net for extending and refactoring code that does not have adequate tests.
 A test can be written that asserts that the output of the legacy code matches the observed result for the given inputs.

 ## How to start?